Ottawa aims to close cycling 'missing links' in new transportation plan | CBC News

 "Overall I was very happy with the outcome today."

-The plan had to be divided into two parts, because COVID-19 had such a profound effect on travel patterns it delayed city staff's ability to collect the necessary data, program manager with the city Jennifer Armstrong told the committee Monday.
+It had to be divided into two parts because COVID-19 had such a profound effect on travel patterns it delayed city staff's ability to collect the necessary data, program manager with the city Jennifer Armstrong told the committee Monday.

 As a result, Monday's plan only covers transportation policies, frameworks to decide how to prioritize future projects and a priority list of active transportation projects.